Er-vickysindh/delta-demo/README.md

 # delta-demo
-this is demo is git and github
+this is demo is git and github.